 On a far lighter note: the November gig was a “stand out” evening, for the night began with St. Pierre having to make a return trip to his home to retrieve his forgotten music stand.
 Conversely, Stradley forgot his beloved music stand on the sidewalk outside Dutch’s after the 11:00 P.M. load-out.
 He returned hopeful the following morning and found the stand exactly where he had left it.
 One has to give humanity some props.

 In its four-year existence, The Bodleys have now performed more than 100 times.
 The ensemble continues to add to its repertoire, to rehearse regularly, and to delight audiences in the greater Long Beach area and beyond.
-We still find joy while making music together, and we look to the New Year with enthusiasm and eagerness.
+We five still find joy while making music together, and we look to the promise of the New Year with enthusiasm and eagerness.

 As always, we thank our significant others and our families for their patience and support of our musical friendship.
 We also thank our “faithful,” the regulars who come out to our various performances.
 We remember and appreciate the venues and event coordinators who time and again welcome The Bodleys into their establishments.